 Men have issues.
 We are not talking about back copies of the swimsuit issues either.
 Men traditionally have avoided coming to counseling for those issues even when they really could have used some help.
 Men try to tough it out and cope without asking for help.
 That reluctance to come to see a counselor is changing.
 The result of this trend has been an increase in counselors who specialize in “Men’s issues.”

-Men will spend thousands on a career counselor or a life coach to help them with job’s or business success but when it comes to relationships, children and their own happiness and well-being, they have been slow to accept the need for assistance.
+Men will spend thousands on a career counselor or a life coach to help them with jobs or business success but when it comes to relationships, children, and their own happiness and well-being, they have been slow to accept the need for assistance.

 When I worked as a substance abuse counselor there were lots of men.
-They predominate in treatment and in the profession when it comes to substance abuse, domestic violence, drunk driving and similar issues.
+They predominate in treatment and in the profession when it comes to substance abuse, domestic violence, drunk driving, and similar issues.
 When it comes to social work or the therapy room the men disappear on both sides of the desk.
 Among clients, this is beginning to change as men realize the need for more resources in managing life’s problems.

 Men report to me that they have felt like their role in the family was that of a prepaid debit card.
 They go out and make money which is placed at the disposal of their family.
-If they fail to earn enough they are likely to be discarded like a maxed out credit card.
-Beyond the simple maintenance of their most basic needs, food, sex and a few expensive toys, men were conditioned to think that they should not have feelings or weaknesses.
+If they fail to earn enough they are likely to be discarded like a maxed-out credit card.
+Beyond the simple maintenance of their most basic needs, food, sex, and a few expensive toys, men were conditioned to think that they should not have feelings or weaknesses.

 For a man to ask for help implies accepting failure.
 Men kept going even when injured emotionally until they could not keep going.
-The homeless veterans of past wars, tortured by the symptoms of PTSD, are testimony to the way in which men that showed a weakness can be discarded.
+The homeless veterans of past wars, tortured by the symptoms of PTSD, are a testimony to the way in which men that showed a weakness can be discarded.
 To ask for help with an emotion was tantamount to accepting failure.

 This situation is changing and for good reason.
 Men are learning that to acknowledge feelings is not a sign of failure.
 To seek consultation for struggles with life’s problems is not weakness but wisdom.

 Men come to counseling for information on being a good parent.
-They want to know how to raise happy children and they want to know how to experience this happiness after the loss of their allusion that all they needed to do to make things come out right was to earn more money.
+They want to know how to raise happy children and they want to know how to experience this happiness after the loss of their illusion that all they needed to do to make things come out right was to earn more money.